rfeinberg3/AI_DeepLearning/README.md

-# Deep Learning for Image and Text Analysis
+# Deep Learning for Image and Text Analysis with Keras
 ## Overview

 ### This project demonstrates the application of deep learning techniques for analyzing both image and text datasets.
 It covers a comprehensive approach, including dataset preprocessing, model training, and evaluation.
 The project is structured into two main parts: